Dry food in Japan

 Hoshi Shiitake (Mushroom)

-Around 16 Ac, in the middle of the Edo era, the mushroom became basic food around the public.
-But it has a long history.
-Do you remember the pot discovered from the ruin 4000th years ago?
-That also had some pieces of mushroom too.
+Do you remember the pot discovered from the ruins 4000th years ago?
+That also had some pieces of mushrooms.
 The food has been close to us, Japanese.

-It is not yet.
-Interestingly, nutritional value is better than raw.
-It has a lot of vitamin D and works for high blood pressure.
+Interestingly, the nutritional (or food) value is better than raw.
+It contains vitamin D, which lowers high blood pressure.

 Kiriboshi Daikon (sliced and dried white radish)

-It also became popular around the Edo era, even the way to dry it.
-Thus, it can remain edible longer than a raw one.
-However, we should avoid much sun shining to keep it edible.
+Thus, it can remain edible, lasting more than a raw one.
+However, we should avoid strong sunlight to keep it edible.

 As you see, it is sliced and dried.
 We can eat it after soaking it in water or use it as an ingredient for Stir-fried food.